dj95/zjstatus/README.md

 In order to start using zjstatus you need to specify the widgets you'd like to use under the `format_left` and/or `format_right` configuration.
 Formatting can be done with `#[..]`, while widgets and properties are surrounded by `{..}`.
+The blank space between the left and the right part can be colored with `format_space`.

 ### 🎨 Formatting and theming